Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Introduction

-where $J_{L_n}(\cdot)$ is the functional given by integration of the loss with $n$ data points against some probability measure.
-Our results do not require there to be any data, and we may simply drop this dependence whenever convenient.
-The GVI posterior measure, $Q_n$ then minimises this
+Throughout, we consider $X_1,X_2,...$, taking values in $(\Xi,\mathcal{X})$, a sequence of observable random variables with unspecified dependencies generated by some unknown data generating process with $P_0$ its infinite dimensional process distribution.
+GVI recasts Bayesian updating as a problem in the calculus of variation, where we link observables and hypotheses through some loss function $L(X_1^n,\,\theta)$, regularise with respect to the prior through a divergence $D(\cdot:\Pi)$, and optimise over a restricted space of possible posterior measures $\Q\subset\PTheta$.
+The GVI posterior is defined as

 whenever it exists.
-This framework allows decision makers to target a broader set of possible posterior measures, depending on the choices of loss function and divergence, rather than the standard Bayesian posterior; in the case where no misspecification occurs---the prior and likelihood are well specified---the Bayesian posterior is indeed optimal \cite{knoblauch2021,jeremias2022,matsubara2022,mildner2025}.
-See \cref{fig:misspec} for a taxonomy of the GVI framework relating (a), (b), and (c) with the corresponding solutions.

-\paragraph*{Related Theoretical Work} Rates of convergence of Bayesian posteriors under model misspecification, mild prior misspecification, and highly correlated data are well understood \cite{berk1966,kleijn2006,ghosal2007,shalizi2009}.
-For generalised Bayesian inference, asymptotic consistency, but not rates of convergence, has been established by Miller \cite{miller2021} in fairly general settings.
-These concentration results do not apply under severe prior misspecification, requiring the prior to have positive measure on every Kullback--Leibler neighbourhood of the underlying model.
-Knoblauch \cite{knoblauch2021} established early results on asymptotic consistency of GVI in the parametric setting under fairly strong assumptions, most of which we are able to significantly relax while achieving stronger results.
+Here $J_{L_n}(\nu):=\E_\nu[L(X_1^n,\,\theta)]$ is the linear functional given by integration of the loss with $n$ observables against some probability measure $\nu\in\Q$ and the constant $\beta>0$ denotes a learning rate parameter.
+As our results do not require there to be any data, we may simply drop this dependence whenever convenient and denote $L(X_1^n,\theta)=L_n(\theta)$.

+The study of asymptotic consistency is classical for Bayes as it justifies an updating scheme over its frequentist counterpart by illustrating that we may come arbitrarily close to the optimal given sufficient observations \cites{schwartz1965,berk1966,diaconis1986a,barron1999,ghosal2000,shen2001,walker2004,ghosal2007,shalizi2009,walker2013}.
+Considering now the question of asymptotic consistency of posterior measures reveals why it is advantageous to study GVI posteriors rather than their (Generalised) Bayesian counterparts under prior misspecification.
+Consider $(\Pi_n)_n$ the sequence of Bayes posteriors, and $d(\cdot,\cdot)$ a dissimilarity score between hypothesis measures, then the Bayes posteriors are consistent if for all $\varepsilon>0$ it holds with $P_0$ probability 1 that

+The choice of dissimilarity measure $d(\cdot,P_0)$ now illustrates our interest in GVI.
+A typical such measure is given as $d(P_\theta:P_0)=D_{KL}(P_\theta:P_0)-\essinf_{Q\in\P}^\Pi D_{KL}(Q:P_0)$ where the essential infimum over $\P$ is taken with respect to the prior $\Pi$, see for instance \cites{berk1966,walker2004,shalizi2009}.
+Further, we may only concentrate on measures in the support of the prior which is immediate in the formulation of the Bayes posterior or its variational counterpart in \cref{eqn:gvi_min} (see \cite{zellner1988}).